PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/codeGenerator/doc/readMe.md

 please refer to <https://sourceforge.net/p/comframe/wiki/browse_pages/>.
 The Wiki pages shade a light at some most relevant, selected issues; a comprehensive, self-contained (printable) manual is not planned.
-As of today, October 2020, we have the following discussions in the Wiki pages:
+As of today, March 2021, we have the following discussions in the Wiki pages:

 -   [Overview on the comFramework project](<https://sourceforge.net/p/comframe/wiki/Home/> "comFramework - About this Project")
 -   [The command line of the DBC code generator](https://sourceforge.net/p/comframe/wiki/Command%20Line%20DBC%20Code%20Generator/)